Sarajevo’s agony echoes as Ukraine braces for a dark winter

-SARAJEVO, Bosnia-Herzegovina (AP) — Vildana Mutevelić huddled in her apartment with her two young children and elderly cousins.
+SARAJEVO, Bosnia-Herzegovina — Vildana Mutevelić huddled in her apartment with her two young children and elderly cousins.
 They had no heat, electricity or running water as artillery shells tore the roof off their building and almost took their lives.

 To survive, she improvised.